CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 = 1.6.6 =

+* Added new meta data for pick up points
-* Fixed bug with bulk printing shipping ZPL labels
+* Fixed issue with bulk printing ZPL labels
+* Fixed path when registering styles
+* Changed the style to only load when Bring is on the page

 = 1.6.5 =